 When do I get the results of a biopsy or skin cancer surgery?

-Normally lab results take about seven days and your doctor will call you once he or she has received them.
+Normally lab results take 7-14 days and your doctor will call you once he or she has received them.

 How do I book an appointment?